 Envato operates a group of digital marketplaces that sell creative assets for web designers, including themes, graphics, video, audio, photography and 3D models.

 Envato is the second largest employer on this list with a current headcount of over 1,300, following their seven percent growth in 2017.
 In terms of department breakdown, Engineering saw the greatest influx of new hires, increasing the team by 25 percent.
 Information Technology came in second with a lift of 17 percent.
 Then, Media and Communications by seven percent and Arts and Design by 2 percent.

 In their recent 11-year birthday celebration, Envato announced reaching $500M in lifetime community earnings.

 Aconex provides the #1 cloud and mobile collaboration platform for the global construction industry.

-Aconex has continued steady growth this year with an increase in headcount of seven percent.
+Aconex continued steady growth throughout 2017 with an increase in headcount of seven percent.
 To date, the team has reached the 800 mark spread across 47 offices in 23 countries.
-The Engineering Department was the area listed with the most growth this year adding to the team.
+The Engineering Department was the area listed with the most growth for the team.
 Followed by Sales which grew by 15 percent.